<< Yesterday

 2008 For the first time in team history, the Red Sox draw over three million patrons at home.
 A crowd of 37,091 fans attending the first game of a day-night doubleheader on the season's last day brings the total to 3,010,801, marking the ninth straight year the attendance at Fenway Park has broken the franchise record.

 2009 The Rays deal left-hander Scott Kazmir (8-7, 5.92) to the Angels for three prospects, Matthew Sweeney, Alex Torres, and Sean Rodriguez.
-The Rays traded the 25-year-old talented southpaw, who is in the first year of a three-year, $28.5 million contract, due to restrictions in the team's payroll.
+Due to the team's payroll restrictions, the Rays trade the 25-year-old talented southpaw in the first year of a three-year, $28.5 million contract.

 2009 The Angels clinch their fifth AL West title in the last six years with their 11-0 win over Texas.
 Although the team has successfully reached the postseason four times in the six past seasons, Los Angeles has won just one playoff series since winning Game 7 of the 2002 World Series for their only championship.